dlbewley/demo-autofs/layering/readme.md

 # Prerequisites

+## OpenShift 4.20

+* The `MachineOSConfig` name must match the name of the associated `MachineConfigPool` as of OCP v4.20.

 ## OpenShift 4.19

 * ✅ Testing on OpenShift 4.19rc2 & 4.19rc4 MachineOSConfig v1 was successful.
 (Caveat [this bug](https://issues.redhat.com/browse/OCPBUGS-56648))